-If you direct your investments into assets other than our time or savings accounts, then we will not render any investment discretion nor offer any investment advice.
-When you direct your investments you assume full responsibility and we shall not be liable for any loss you suffer.
+When you direct your investments, you assume full responsibility and we shall not be liable for any loss you suffer.
 We shall be able to rely fully on your directions without making any inquiry or investigation.
 We are granted the discretion to decline your investment direction for any reason.
 We shall have the right to request that you furnish us with a written attorney's opinion that the proposed transaction will not be a prohibited transaction.
+If we are a trust entity and we are not authorized to offer our own deposit accounts, then those provisions discussing depository accounts as offered by us are inapplicable